Birds of Kenya

 SAMBURU

-Arrive in Nairobi, where you will begin your journey to Samburu - the start of your safari.
+Arrive in Nairobi, where your journey begins as you travel north to Samburu, the start of your safari adventure.

-Samburu National Reserve stretches along the Ewaso Nyiro River, which acts as a magnet for wildlife in search of water, vegetation, and prey.
-The reserve is a haven for birds, with over 400 species of resident and migrant birds, including many dry country specials such as the Somali ostrich, as well as 47 birds of prey.
+River Oasis - Samburu National Reserve stretches along the Ewaso Nyiro River, which acts as a magnet for wildlife in search of water, vegetation, and prey.
+This life-giving river supports a remarkable concentration of animals in an otherwise dry and rugged landscape.

-Vulturine guineafowl, sandgrouse, and hornbills can be seen in the plains, while African orange-bellied parrots and palm-nut vultures are observed in the doum palms that line the Ewaso Nyiro River.
+Vulturine guineafowl, sandgrouse, and hornbills can often be seen across the open plains, while African orange-bellied parrots are found among the doum palms, and Speke’s weavers nest in the surrounding acacia trees.

-Our bird specialist guide will help you spot and identify the many birds.
-Don’t forget your binoculars!
+Specialist Guide - Our bird specialist guide will help you spot and identify the many species found in the reserve, offering expert insight throughout your time in Samburu.
+Don’t forget your binoculars.

 Activities Include